 - Dr. Brendon Boyce on land reform and restitution in South Africa

-- Mr. Richard Dobson and Mr. Charles Mncube on the informal trade sector in South Africa: the economic empowerment of the poor
+- Mr. Richard Dobson and Mr. Charles Mncube on the informal trade sector in South Africa

 - Dr. Ben Roberts on the South African economy

-- Ms. Janine Hicks on gender issues in South Africa
+- Ms. Janine Hicks, senior commissioner on the Gender Commission, on gender issues in South Africa

 Duration: 15 weeks

 View Student Evaluations for this program: